AlternativeFFFF/Alt-F4/_drafts/request_a_train.md

 Named for [Project Cybersyn](https://en.wikipedia.org/wiki/Project_Cybersyn) of Allende's Chile, this mod released just a week after Rail Logistics Dispatcher.
 Project Cybersyn serves as something of a halfway point between LTN and RLD, removing some of LTN's more complex features in favor of simplicity, such as the ability to control which train lengths are eligible to use a particular station.

-{% include image.html src='https://media.alt-f4.blog/ALTF4/64/Cybersyn-combinator.jpg' alt='Project Cybersyn's Cybernetic Combinator next to a Train Stop' caption='Project Cybersyn's Cybernetic Combinator placed next to a Train Stop, highlighted to show the 1-tile range' %}
+{% include image.html src='https://media.alt-f4.blog/ALTF4/64/Cybersyn-combinator.jpg' alt='Project Cybersyn’s Cybernetic Combinator next to a Train Stop' caption='Project Cybersyn’s Cybernetic Combinator placed next to a Train Stop, highlighted to show the 1-tile range' %}

 Unlike LTN, which adds a whole new stop that must completely replace its vanilla counterpart, Project Cybersyn adds a new entity that must be placed within a tile of a station to control it.
 Together with a constant combinator to configure the new entity, the minimum footprint for the stop is 2x2 + 2x1 (or 1x2) + 1x1.
 Only the stop and Cybernetic Combinator are required for depots and fuel stations.
 Sharp-eyed readers will notice the 'No Power' icon - Cybersyn is the only one of the three mods that adds an entity that requires power to function properly.
 Placing down more Cybernetic combinators allows one to use additional functions.
 One welcome change is that Cybersyn uses vanilla train limits, unlike LTN.